 Plan 1 Plan 2 Hybrid Retirement Plan Service Retirement Multiplier The retirement multiplier is a factor used in the formula to determine a final retirement benefit.
-The retirement multiplier for non-hazardous duty members Service Retirement Multiplier Same as Plan 1 for service earned, purchased or granted prior to January 1, 2013.
-The retirement multiplier is 1.65% for creditable service earned.
-Service Retirement Multiplier Defined Benefit Component The retirement multiplier for the defined benefit component is 1.0%.
-For members that opted into the is 1.70%. purchased or granted on or after January 1, 2013.
+The retirement multiplier for non-hazardous duty members is 1.70%.
+Service Retirement Multiplier Same as Plan 1 for service earned, purchased or granted prior to January 1, 2013.
+The retirement multiplier is 1.65% for creditable service earned, Service Retirement Multiplier Defined Benefit Component The retirement multiplier for the defined benefit component is 1.0%.
+For members that opted into the Hybrid Poticement Plan from Plan 1.
+15 1.70%. purchased or granted on or after January 1, 2013.
 Hybrid Retirement Plan from Plan 1 or Plan 2, the applicable multipliers for those plans will be used to calculate the retirement benefit for service credited in those plans.
 Sheriffs and regional jail superintendents: The retirement multiplier for sheriffs and regional jail superintendents is 1.85%.
 Sheriffs and regional jail superintendents: Same as Plan 1.
 Sheriffs and regional jail superintendents: Not applicable.
-Political subdivision hazardous duty employees: The retirement multiplier of eligible political subdivision hazardous duty employees other than sheriffs and regional jail superintendents is 1.70% or 1.85% as elected by Political subdivision hazardous duty employees: Same as Plan 1.
+Political subdivision hazardous duty employees: The retirement multiplier of eligible political subdivision hazardous duty employees other than sheriffs and regional jail superintendents is 1.70% or 1.85% as elected by the employer.
+Political subdivision hazardous duty employees: Same as Plan 1.
 Political subdivision hazardous duty employees: Not applicable.
 Defined Contribution Component Not applicable.